ahorn/smt-kit/README.md

 ## Troubleshooting

-Since smt-kit uses advanced C++11 language features, older compiler versions are likely to be troublesome.
+Since SMT Kit uses advanced C++11 language features, older compiler versions are likely to be troublesome.
 To date, we have successfully compiled and tested the code on OS X with g++ v4.8.1 and clang++ v4.2.